LuKuangChen/stacker-on-racket/README.md

 ## Usage

-If you want to see the stack diagrams
+Usually, you will use the Stacker like other Racket `#lang`s.

 ```
 #lang stacker/smol/fun